gs221/RegistryDataTool/README.md

 # Registry Data Tool

 ## Description
-Tool created for the University of St Andrews Academic Registry to aid in the management of their data.
+Tool created for Academic Registry to aid in the management of their data.

 The tool includes the following options: